NockyCZ/CS-GO-Private-plugins/README.md

 # List of CS:GO private plugins for sale

-### Discord plugins, which you can connect with CS:GO server and your discord server with a webhooks
+### Discord plugins, which you can connect with CS:GO server and discord server with a webhooks
 * **Chatlog (5€)**
     * popisek
 * **Player report (5€)**